Tire Size Calculator interactive tool

 - Review the exact tire dimensions translated into inches (overall diameter, section width, circumference).

-- If comparing two tires, enter the second size to see the difference in speedometer readings and clearance.
+- If comparing two tires, enter the second size in the 'New Tire' section to see the difference in speedometer readings and clearance.